yxsamliu/llvm-project/llvm/docs/AMDGPUUsage.rst

 may change between kernel dispatch executions.
 See :ref:`amdgpu-amdhsa-memory-spaces`.

+Atomics in the scratch address space are handled as follows:

+* Data types <= 32 bits: The instruction is converted into an atomic in the generic (``flat``) address space.
+All properties of the atomic (atomic ordering, volatility, alignment, etc.) are preserved.
+  Refer to the generic address space code sequences for further information.
+* Data types >32 bits: unsupported and an error is emitted.

 The code sequences used to implement the memory model for GFX125x are defined in table :ref:`amdgpu-amdhsa-memory-model-code-sequences-gfx125x-table`.